Nostalgic memories of Hurst Green's local history

 My paternal grandparents, William and Florence (Flo) Tripp, used to run the George pub; I believe they owned it.
 William died in an accident at the pub in about 1942.
 I remember going there as a small child in about 1950/51 with my father, Bert Tripp, and my Mum, Joan Tripp (nee Gilliam) and my younger brother.
 My (...Read full memory)

 I remember the fence in between the two playgrounds as one was lower than other; there were steps to go down.
 One morning I came in the top gate, my friends came in bottom gate and so I ran down to meet them but caught my face on bolts in the edge of the fence.
 I thought I had just knocked it till they all (...Read full memory)

 John Allen Venner was a Hurst Green Veterinary Surgeon and his wife Emily Baxter raised 10 children at Jacobs Well Farm.
 The children were John, Emily, George, Jane, Annie, Maud, May, Grace, Harry and Elsie all born between 1890 and 1904.
-George was my husband's grandfather who later moved (...Read full memory)
+George was my husband's grandfather who later moved to (...Read full memory)

 I see that no person has placed a memory of this crash.
 I lived at Mountfield and this Lancaster circled the area and 4 crew bailed out each time it came round and went to what was Mr Bailey's snack bar just below Johns Cross pub.
-As young lads we jumped on our bikes to see where the Lancaster had crashed, as (...Read full memory)
+As young lads we jumped on our bikes to see where the Lancaster had crashed, as I (...Read full memory)

 I was born at 19 London Road, Tanyard Cottages near Holy Trinity Church.
 My grandadparents lived in Station Road near the village hall.
 My great aunts owned Hope Cottage Farm, Station Road.
-Many times when I was a kid I would stay on the farm and helped in the shop, milking the cows, bottling the milk which (...Read full memory)
+Many times when I was a kid I would stay on the farm and helped in the shop, milking the cows, bottling the milk which then (...Read full memory)